dy/piezo/docs/r&d.md

     + allows uint8 arrays
     + we need just 1 bit for that info
     -~ slows down array access/write a bit
-      - can be a trouble reading big amounts
+      - can be a trouble reading large amounts of arrays -~ enables types via data
-    -~ enables types via data
+    -~ no obvious location for such bit: screws up address

   3. String is sequence, not array
     + `["abcdef"]` - to create an array - visually more apparent